How Big Top helped TEAMS Europe increase LinkedIn performance by nearly 1000% - organically

 What we did

-Rather than relying only on polished promotional posts, we captured the energy of TEAMS Europe as it happened - from live updates and speaker moments to networking, team-led videos, behind-the-scenes clips and quickfire attendee reactions.
+Rather than relying only on polished promotional posts, we captured the event as it happened - from speaker moments and networking to exhibitor activity, team-led videos, behind-the-scenes clips and quickfire attendee reactions.

 The strategy was built around one clear insight: people engage most when content helps them feel the event - not just read about it.